SCIInstitute/ShapeWorks/Documentation/Groom.md

 This tool reflects an image.
 It can be used when you want to align all pairs of anatomies together.
 For example, if you have left and right femurs and want to align them all, you would first reflect one side or the other so they are all either left or right femurs.

 ``
-ReflectVolumes --inFilename $1 --outFilename $2 --reflectCenterFilename $3 --inputDirection $4 --meshFormat $5
+ReflectVolumes --inFilename $1 --outFilename $2 --centerFilename $3 --inputDirection $4
 ``

 * inFilename: The filename of the input image to be reflected.